carbonpredict/carbonpredict/README.md

 ### Evaluate trained models
 To evaluate trained models, use a command like `docker-compose run carbon evaluate_trained_models ./testdata/co2_10000.csv`, where the last parameter is the file to use for evaluation.
 This will get predictions on the evaluation file from all trained models and list the RMSE and R2 values for each model.

+### Retrain and evaluate models
+The command `docker-compose run carbon retrain_evaluate_models` will retrain and evaluate all models using local data.
+The command will save the test data to the file `/results/testset.csv` and the prediction of each model in the file `/results/test_pred_{model_name}.csv`.
+If you add the switch `--save_test`, it will also save a sum-up file with all predictions from all models.
+Understandably this command may be quite long-running with a big source dataset.

 ### Run server
 To run the Flask server, which offers HTTP API endpoints (see list below), run `docker-compose run --service-ports carbon run-server`.